localvoid/ivi/documentation/advanced/dev-mode.md

 When typo checking is enabled, DOM attribute and styles will be checked for typos.
 So when you make a typo in attribute name, like `autoFocus`, it will suggest you to replace it with `autofocus`.

+All typos that can be covered with a static analysis in TypeScript won't be checked in runtime.
+If you don't want to spend countless hours because of some small typos, consider switching to TypeScript.

 ## Unsupported Features Warnings

 When unsupported features warnings is enabled, warnings will be printed to the console when you try to use some feature